idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 Material characteristics are defined in the `[Materials]` block.
-Characteristics include the elasticity tensor, elastic stress, thermal expansion, and density for the fuel and clad.
+Characteristics include the elasticity tensor, elastic stress, thermal expansion, and density of the fuel and clad.

 !listing sfr/vtr/steady/bison_mecha_only.i
          block=Materials

 ### Boundary Conditions

-Direchlet boundary conditions are set along the centerline and boundary of the problem for each of the solution variables (`disp_x` and `disp_y`).
+Direchlet boundary conditions are specified at the centerline and boundary of the problem for each of the solution variables (`disp_x` and `disp_y`).
+Because the problem is defined in RZ geometry, `disp_x` refers to the radial displacement and `disp_y`, the axial displacement.

 !listing sfr/vtr/steady/bison_mecha_only.i
          block=BCs